aitgon/vtam/doc/content/reference.rst

 This step can take several minutes.
 Make sure you have a steady internet connection.

-The *taxonomy.tsv* file created by the script is ready to use as is if you intend to use the full NCBI nucleotide :ref:`BLAST database <BLAST_database_reference>` or our :ref:`precomputed non-redundant database specific to COI <non-redundant_COI_reference>`.
+The *taxonomy.tsv* file created by the script is ready to use as is if you intend to use the full NCBI nucleotide :ref:`BLAST database <BLAST_database_reference>` or a database created from NCBI sequneces.
 However, if you create a custom database, containing sequences from taxa not yet included in NCBI taxonomic database, you have to complete this file with arbitrary Taxonomic IDs used in your custom database and link them to existing NCBI taxids.
 We suggest using negative TaxIDs for taxa not present in NCBI Taxonomy database.

 An example is found here: